 Our year of Covid education was interesting, to say the least.
 It encompassed many things; good, bad, and ugly.
 Along the path of getting through this past year, teachers got even more creative and we problem solved more than ever.
 We learned some new skills and ideas that we may want to keep going.
-Let’s dive into those Covid Ideas teachers want to keep going.
+Let’s dive into those great Covid Ideas teachers want to keep going.

 What are Some Covid Ideas Teachers Want to Keep?

 My favorite thing about the Covid Education Year is we got rid of a lot of fluff and really got down to simpler things.
-We had to be honestly, some of this toning down was needed.
+We had to be honest, some of this toning down was needed.
 Holiday and class parties were simpler.
 We focused on the basics as much as we could, because teachers had to start with the basics.
-We gave families the benefit of the doubt and hopefully they gave us the benefit of the doubt in return.
+We gave families the benefit of the doubt and hope they gave us the benefit of the doubt in return.

 Virtual Classroom Timers